Lent 2022

 Ash Wednesday is the first day within the Lenten season.
 Why Ash Wednesday?
 Well, ashes are a biblical symbol of repentance and mortality (as in ‘ashes to ashes, dust to dust’), and in the 8th century some Christians began using them within worship in order to (literally) mark the beginning of Lent.
 If you wish to make a confession on Ash Wednesday, please email one of our ministers.

-We offer TWO Ash Wednesday services on March 2nd:
+We offered TWO Ash Wednesday services on February 22nd.

-- A 12:10 pm brief, spoken liturgy with the imposition of ashes.
+- 12:15 pm brief, spoken liturgy with the imposition of ashes.

-- A 6:30 pm liturgy with music, the imposition of ashes, and Holy Communion.
-Childcare is available at this service.
+- 7:30 pm liturgy with music, the imposition of ashes, and Holy Communion.
+Nursery for children for brith-2 will be available

 Unmade/Remade